 Depending on age of a scar and its type, a variety of treatments may be offered in our clinic such as Laser , Fractional Laser Resurfacing , Dermapen , PRP therapy or Endermologie.
 Scar is unlikely to disappear completely and our treatments or its combination will make it less visible and improve their appearance.

-It isn't possible to prevent scars from forming, but there are measures you can take to help your scar to be less visible and heal quicker, such as using bio-oil, protecting the healing skin from physical friction, using silicone gels and protecting the healing wound from sun exposure.
+It isn't possible to prevent scars from forming, but there are measures you can take to help your scar be less visible and heal quicker, such as using bio-oil, using silicone gels, and protecting the healing skin from physical friction and sun exposure.

 Which treatment is the best?

-Decision on which treatment is the best option for a scar can be made by Medical professional only.
-Therefore, the best way to find out about the technology, price and course of any treatment is to make an appointment for a FREE OF CHARGE consultation.
+The decision on what treatment is the best option for a scar can be made by a Medical professional only.
+Therefore, the best way to find out about the technology, cost and the course of any treatment is to make an appointment for a face to face consultation.

-You will not be hustled or pushed into buying anything at your first consultation.
-It is designed and designated to provide necessary knowledge and understanding of the treatment and the technology used to assist you in making your own decision.
+You will not be hustled or pushed into buying anything.
+The consultation is designed and designated to provide necessary knowledge and understanding of the treatment and the technology used to assist you in making your own decision.
 Children from 16 years of age can have these treatment at Laserina Clinic if it is recommended by their GP.

 The Scar Free Foundation charity set a bold ambition in July 2016.
 Based on over 15 years of pioneering research in disfigurement, wound healing and aesthetic research they aim to achieve scar free healing within a generation.
 Till this novice will be transformed from the research based ambitious revolution in skin healing into real post procedure skin recovery process one day, everybody who already scarred because of one reason or another will continue their life journey facing unsightly skin deformation every day and desire to improve its appearance.